-Hospitals in the DC area - DC, MD and VA should all have rules in place for protecting patients, especially when a situation can be life threatening and stressful.
+Hospitals in the DC area - DC, MD and VA should all have rules in place for protecting patients, especially when a situation can be life-threatening and stressful.
 Patients can come into the emergency room with serious potentially life threatening medical issues - like seizures, pulmonary emobolism, respiratory distress, cerebral palsy heart attack, stroke and more.
 Patients may have suffered severe trauma, fractures, spinal cord injuries and brain injuries in car accidents on the Beltway.
-And some patients will have sprained ankles, allergic reactions and back injuries.
+And some patients will have sprained ankles, allergic reactions, and back injuries.

-Any one of these breakdowns, when the proper steps arent followed, can become medical malpractice.
+Any one of these breakdowns, when the proper steps aren't followed, can become medical malpractice.
 If the hospital care you received fell below the standard of care and you were seriously injured as a result - here are some guidelines that will help you decide if you should see a lawyer about medical mistakes.

 Hospital emergency room doctors have to follow the rules just like everyone else in life.
 If they don't, and a patient is harmed because of that choice, that's when malpractice occurs.

-But don't wait - cases like this take time to properly investigate and if you wait too long, we can't help you.
+If you or someone you know has been hurt in an emergency room in DC, Maryland or Virginia hospital, call our experienced medical malpractice lawyers at 202-393-3320.
+Don't wait - cases like this take time to properly investigate and if you wait too long, we can't help you.